-- Optional toppings: mini chocolate chips, fresh fruit, pure maple syrup, powdered sugar
+- optional toppings: mini chocolate chips, fresh fruit, vanilla Greek yogurt, pure maple syrup, powdered sugar

 - Preheat waffle iron according to manufacturer's directions.
 Lightly grease if necessary (see note).

-- In a medium bowl, mix all ingredients (except toppings) with a large spoon until thoroughly combined.
-Do not overmix (a few lumps may remain).
+- In a medium bowl, mix all ingredients (except optional toppings) with a large spoon until thoroughly combined.
+Do not over-mix (a few lumps may remain).

 - Pour batter into waffle iron (exact amounts vary – follow manufacturer's recommendations).
 Close lid and bake until steaming stops (or until your waffle iron's indicator signals doneness).
 Remove waffle.